Smooth communication is crucial when you’re dealing with customers over the phone. It’s equally as important for all internal communication as well.

 The Basics of a VoIP Quality Test

-Now that you’ve had a chance to review my favorite VoIP quality testing tools, it’s time to take a closer look at exactly what those tests entail.
+Now that you’ve had a chance to review our favorite VoIP quality testing tools, it’s time to take a closer look at exactly what those tests entail.
 Below we’ll break down the core components of a VoIP quality test.

 VoIP communication is transmitted through small units of data, called packets.
 If a packet doesn’t reach its intended destination, it’s known as packet loss.
 Network congestion, software bugs, and problems with network hardware are all common causes of packet loss.